milofultz/tinybrainfans/wiki/Programming/git/git__rebase.md

 Rebasing in {{git}} is a way to clean up your commit history and change the history of one branch to be after the changes of another.
 Most commonly, you rebase a feature branch on the end of the master/main branch.

+## The Golden Rule

+If your branch is being worked on by anybody else but you, **do not rebase!** Because rebase is destructive, you will not be able to reconcile branches with git, leaving you to do the work manually. 💀⚰️

+From Linus Torvald[10]:

+> People can (and probably should) rebase their _private_ trees (their own work).
+That's a _cleanup_.
+But never other peoples code.
+That's a "destroy history"

 ## Merge vs. Rebase

 Merging and rebasing both achieve the same goals, but in different ways.
 Merging non-destructively maintains the history of the current branch when merging in other branches, with the cost of adding a new merge commit.
 Rebasing destructively changes the history of the current branch when rebasing on to other branches, but leaves no new commits.